hexchat/documentation/addons.rst

 Exec
 ----

+The exec plugin provides the /exec command for Windows, it is built in on Unix.

 With Exec you can perform commands as if you ran them in the command line.
 The output will be printed at once, in the end of execution.
 If the command takes more than 10 seconds to complete, it gets aborted to avoid locking down HexChat.
 Usage:

 :command:`/exec ping google.com`